Tag: homeschooling

 New freebie: I spy … superheroes!

 Here is another “I spy…” freebie.
 Children simply love them.
-This time it is about “I spy … superheroes”.
-Print them out, color, count and simply enjoy all the fun.
-At the same time, children train attention, visual perception and fine motor skills.
+This time it is called “I spy … superheroes”.
+Print, color, count, and simply enjoy all the fun.
+At the same time, children train attention, visual perception, and fine motor skills.

 Grab this freebie here: I spy … superheroes